Aïssata Issoufou Mahamadou

-Aissata Issoufou Mahamadou (born ?) is a Nigerien chemist, chemical engineer, mining specialist, and healthcare advocate who served as First Lady of the Republic of Niger from 7 April 2011 to 2 April 2021.
+Aissata Issoufou Mahamadou is a Nigerien chemist, chemical engineer, mining specialist, and healthcare advocate who served as First Lady of the Republic of Niger from 7 April 2011 to 2 April 2021.
 She is the first wife of former President Mahamadou Issoufou and shared the title of First Lady with Issoufou's second wife, Lalla Malika Issoufou.
 Issoufou Mahamadou is president of the Guri-Vie Meilleure Foundation.

 Biography

 Issoufou was born in Mainé-Soroa, a town in the Diffa Region of Niger.
 She attended elementary school in Mainé-Soroa and an all girls high school in Niamey.